Cat Breeds in Australia

 Scottish Fold Cat

 Scottish Folds are a unique breed of cat that has ears folded forward and down.
-They have amazing and easy going temperament and perfect personality.
+They have an amazing and easy going temperament and perfect personality.
 Scottish Fold Cat is medium sized and contains a rounded body.

 They come in different colours such as:

-Even though there are some types of long haired, there are also short haired, and they are more common.
+Even though there are some types of long-haired, there are also short-haired, and they are more common.
 They have a double coat and that is the reason why you should brush them regularly in order to keep them in the top shape.
 You have to groom them once a while and clip their nails occasionally.